 #1.
 Fortune 500 auto company operations & digital strategy career opportunity: at least 5 strategy managers and/or senior consultants

 An iconic American automotive company is seeking operations strategy managers and senior consultants to join their new operations strategy team.
-The company is leading a 2 year initiative seeking ways to automate and digitize their entire production process, and is building a team to lead this program.
+The company is leading a 2-year initiative seeking ways to automate and digitize their entire production process and is building a team to lead this program.
 This team of 25 reports to both the COO and CIO of the company and is based between Silicon Valley and the Midwest USA.

 The program leader for digitizing the customer purchasing process, FC alum ’12, is leading the first initiative approved for implementation.
-In her specific case the team is also looking for implementation specialists to assist with designing, testing and rolling out the new platform over the next 12 months.
+In her specific case, the team is also looking for implementation specialists to assist with designing, testing and rolling out the new platform over the next 12 months.
 The initial rollout will only take place for one brand.

 As a US-based company, all of the work will take place primarily between Silicon Valley and the Midwest USA.
 However, applicants should expect to spend the majority of their time located wherever their particular initiative is based.
-This could be in distribution centres, at testing locations or even supplier facilities in the USA or outside the USA.
+This could be in distribution centers, at testing locations or even supplier facilities in the USA or outside the USA.

 Interviews will be conducted in Silicon Valley and the firm will sponsor visas for successful applicants.

 The firm is an equal opportunity employer encouraging female and minority candidates to apply.
-The client would prefer applicants with an operations / digital consulting background but is open to considering applicants whom can demonstrate the relevant competencies and/or articulate the relevant experience to conduct this type of analyses.
+The client would prefer applicants with an operations / digital consulting background but is open to considering applicants who can demonstrate the relevant competencies and/or articulate the relevant experience to conduct this type of analyses.